w3c/trace-context/spec/50-privacy.md

 ## Privacy of traceparent field

-The `traceparent` field has a predefined set of values.
-These values are randomly-generated numbers.
-If a random number generator has any logic of using user identifiable information like IP address - this information may be exposed.
+The `traceparent` field is comprised of randomly-generated numbers.
+If a random number generator leverages any user identifiable information like IP address as seed state - this information may be exposed.
 Random number generators MUST NOT rely on any information that can potentially be user identifiable.

 Another privacy risk of the `traceparent` field is an ability to correlate calls made as part of a single transaction.
 A downstream service may track and correlate two or more calls made in a single transaction and make assumptions about the identity of the caller of one call base on information in another call.